mrzResearchArena/BLAST/README.md

 1. I renamed the origial name of FASTA sequence as it is helpful for tracking the implementation.
 2. I used sequential numerical order rather than the original sequence name.
 3. Renaming the sequence is optional.

-&nbsp;

-**Note:** You can also use Colab for the splitting FASTA sequences. [[Here is the procedure.](https://github.com/mrzResearchArena/BLAST/blob/master/Split-FASTA-using-BioPython-Colab.ipynb)]
+4. You can also use Colab for the splitting FASTA sequences. [[Here is the procedure.](https://github.com/mrzResearchArena/BLAST/blob/master/Split-FASTA-using-BioPython-Colab.ipynb)]

 &nbsp;